AWeidenkopf/meal-planner/README.md

 ## Getting Started

-Here's the link where you can try it out: [LINK]
+Here's the link where you can try it out: https://meal-planner-ana-weidenkopf.fly.dev/

 ## Tecnologies Used: